 As you should be able to see in your screen, there are three very distinctive periods of activity in the SDRAM before the system prints ‘DEED’: No activity initialization, high activity when the code runs, and low activity when other parts in the system are printing ‘DEED’.

+The time bars should be locked to the LEDs row, where we can observe the change from 0 to 1 to 11, representing the LEDs that are on.
+This way we observe it takes SDRAM 7,058 cycles (70.58 us) to execute 19 lines of C code, 19,012 if you count the period of inactivity.